Assassination of Marielle Franco: Arrests and convictions

-On January 22, 2019, police arrested Military Police Major Ronald Paulo Alves Pereira on suspicion of involvement in the murder.
+On 22 January 2019, police arrested Military Police Major Ronald Paulo Alves Pereira on suspicion of involvement in the murder.
 In addition, he was to stand trial in the case of the Chacina da Via Show, in which four young men were executed by military police officers.
 The case had been suspended and reopened.
-According to the official information, he was being investigated based on suspicion of being a member of the so-called "Escritório do Crime" (Office of Crime).
+According to official information, he was being investigated based on suspicion of being a member of the so-called "Escritório do Crime" (Office of Crime).
 He was also accused of running illegal businesses, such as land grabbing and loan sharking.

-On March 12, 2019, as part of "Operation Lume", police arrested two military police officers suspected of participating in the murder.
+On 12 March 2019, as part of "Operation Lume", police arrested two military police officers suspected of participating in the murder.
 The preventive arrest warrants were executed against retired Military Police Sergeant Ronnie Lessa, 48, and Élcio Vieira de Queiroz, who had already been expelled from the Military Police of Rio de Janeiro.
 According to the accusation made by the Public Ministry, which worked together with the police, Lessa pulled the trigger for the 13 shots that killed Marielle and her driver Anderson, while Queiroz was the driver of the vehicle used in the crime.
 Also according to the Public Ministry, the crime was meticulously planned three months in advance.
 At the home of a friend of Ronnie Lessa, 117 disassembled M-16 rifles were found, the friend said he had kept the rifles without knowing what they were and the seizure of these rifles became the largest weapons seizure in the history of Rio de Janeiro.

-On May 31, police arrested Rafael Carvalho Guimarães and Eduardo Almeida Nunes, who were being investigated for the possible cloning of the Cobalt car used in the murder of the councilwoman.
+On 31 May, police arrested Rafael Carvalho Guimarães and Eduardo Almeida Nunes, who were being investigated for the possible cloning of the Cobalt car used in the murder of the councilwoman.
 The arrests were part of Operation Entourage, which targeted the militia of Orlando Curicica, which dominated regions of the West Zone of Rio de Janeiro.
 According to the police, their function in Curicica's organization was to clone cars so that the gang could move around and commit crimes without attracting attention.
 In addition, military police officer Rodrigo Jorge Ferreira, known as Ferreirinha, was arrested and accused of obstructing investigations into the crime.
 The operation involved 300 police officers and eight people were arrested.
-The hypothesis that Curicica was one of the principals of the crime has grown stronger.
+The hypothesis that Curicica was one of the principal of the crime has grown stronger.
 The crimes committed by the organization, which is very well structured, were mostly carried out with the use of violence, including the execution of witnesses and assassination attempts against authorities in charge of investigations.

 In July 2020, after the arrest of Carlos Augusto de Moraes Afonso, a businessman linked to the Free Brazil Movement, known on the Internet as Luciano Ayan, was discovered to be responsible for spreading a false news story that accused Marielle Franco of having had a relationship with drug dealer "Marcinho VP", as well as having ties to the Comando Vermelho criminal faction.